- Why should you rent a car in the Philippines?

 3. Metro Manila traffic authorities implement a number coding scheme to alleviate heavy traffic.
 This scheme regulates the number of vehicles allowed to be on the road.
 The number coding is based on the last number of the car plate.
 Number coding system does not apply in provinces.

-4. Be mindful of the common road rules to avoid violations and penalties.
+4. Be mindful of the common road rules and traffic laws in the Philippines to avoid violations and penalties.
 Several local drivers ignore common traffic rules.
 Do not follow their example as a traffic enforcer will most likely fine you.

 Some common road rules to keep in mind include:

 Always have your valid driver’s license, certificate of registration, and official receipt ready.

 Slow down and not speed up when orange/yellow light is turned on.
 Do not try to beat the red light, or worse, run it.